quixio/quix-streams/README.md

 ### Consuming time-series data

-Once we have setup our producer, it's time to see how to consume data from a topic.
 Here's an example of how to <b>consume</b> time-series data from a Kafka Topic with Python:

 ```python
 import pandas as pd